-Sometimes the most effective way to freshen up your shed or summerhouse is to get your hands on a tin of paint or two.
-Getting creative with paint can create some striking results, and there are plenty of colourful paints specifically for outdoor timber that you can use to great effect.
+Sometimes the most effective way to freshen up your shed or summerhouse is to get your hands on a tin of wood paint/stain or two.
+Getting creative can create some striking results, and there are plenty of colours specifically for outdoor timber that you can use to great effect.

 If it’s been awhile since you last touched your shed, putting some time in with the paintbrush can save it from becoming a dilapidated looking structure in the corner of your garden and turn it into an eye-catching spot you can be proud of.

 In keeping with the above point, why not take it further and theme your shed?
 It can start with the paint job, and expand through general decor and the makeup of the interior to create a space that’s not only useful for storage, but also provides pleasant surroundings when you want to grab a few tools or work on a project.